foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/bosmer-mage.md

 <details>

-Ultimately you'll snatch all the power you can here, but your initial focus depends on your priorities and playstyle.
+Gaining perk points here means spending more time in your Vampire Lord form.
+Your initial focus will depend on whether you just want to dabble or continue spending time as a Vampire Lord.

 #### Vampire Perks: Blood Mage